 Genesis 2:15 “The Lord God took the man and put him in the Garden of Eden to work it and keep it.”
-And so mankind’s intertwined bond with earth began, and man’s relationship with woman (Eve), but that’s a different story.
+So, mankind’s intertwined bond with earth began, and man’s relationship with woman (Eve), but that’s a different story.
 Biblical garden plants are referenced continually throughout the Bible.
-In fact, more than 125 plants, trees and herbs are noted in scriptures.
+In fact, more than 125 plants, trees, and herbs are noted in scriptures.
 Read on for tips on how to create a biblical garden with some of these bible garden plants.

 What is a Bible Garden?